djordje200179/Niski/README.md

 - __stdbool.h__
 - __ctype.h__

-Other header files need to be implemented by the OS developer.
+The OS developer is responsible for implementing additional header files.
-Some functions will be implemented as system calls, and some will be implemented as library functions.
+Some functions will be designed as system calls, while others will function as library functions.
-Currently, the following header files and functions are fully implemented:
+Currently, the following header files and functions have been fully implemented:
 - __errno.h__
 - __stdlib.h__
 	- `malloc`